SpeedFox198/Data-Structures-and-Algorithms-Assignment-1/my_package/README.md

 In the end, I opted for my initial idea of using a list.

-My friend who also did this project chose to use a [**doubly linked list**](https://github.com/KJHJason/Data-Structures-And-Algorithms/blob/master/NYP-DSA-Assignment/src/data_structures/DoublyLinkedList.py) of using a  instead of a simple list.
+My friend who also did this project chose to use a [**doubly linked list**](https://github.com/KJHJason/Data-Structures-And-Algorithms/blob/master/NYP-DSA-Assignment/src/data_structures/DoublyLinkedList.py) instead of using a simple list.
 Although the time complexity for searching for a record in a doubly linked list is still **linear** the removing of this record becomes a **constant time operation** instead.
 A slight improvement to the list approach.

 ### Time complexities
 - Searching of keys: `O(log(n))`